Ukraine in the Junior Eurovision Song Contest 2021: Competing entries

 The submissions were accepted from the announcement of the selection until 29 September 2021 with original songs or cover songs of Ukrainian Junior Eurovision entries between 2015 and 2020.
 On 5 October 2021, a professional jury selected 12 acts from 118 received submissions who proceeded to the national final.
-8 original compositions and 4 artists with covers were selected to take part in the selection, with Suspilne holding a competition for the song performed by the four participants without an original song, won by the song "Save This World" composed by Marina Krut.
-Darya Rebrova, Daryna Kryvenko, Mariya Tkachuk, Olena Usenko and RREALINA (stage name of Anzhelina McFarlane) had all competed in previous Ukrainian national finals.
-On 23 October 2021, it was announced by the broadcaster that the song "Angel of Light" performed by RREALINA had been disqualified due to not obtaining the consent of the composer to participate in the final.
+8 original compositions and 4 artists with covers were selected to take part in the selection, with Suspilne holding a competition for the song performed by the four participants without an original song, won by the song "Save This World" composed by Maryna Krut.
+Daria Rebrova, Daryna Kryvenko, Mariia Tkachuk, Olena Usenko and Rrealina (as Anzhelina McFarlane) had all competed in previous Ukrainian national finals.
+On 23 October 2021, it was announced by the broadcaster that the song "Angel of Light" performed by Rrealina had been disqualified due to not obtaining the consent of the composer to participate in the final.